wqking/metapp/doc/variant.md

 ```
 If `canGet<T>()` returns true, `get` returns the underlying value as T.
 If `canGet<T>()` returns false, it throws exception `metapp::BadCastException`.
+If T is array such as int[3], the return type is the reference to the array, e.g, int(&)[3].
-If T is C array or function type, the return type is std::decay<T>::type.
+If T is function type, the return type is std::decay<T>::type.

 #### getAddress
 ```c++